mschoch/bleve_sourcegraph_blog/README.md

 ## One More Thing...

-In anticipation of GopherCon India we created an intial analyzer for Hindi.
+In anticipation of GopherCon India we created an initial analyzer for Hindi.
 It's still experimental, but the foundation is in place for you to help make it better.
 To test it out I put together a simple app which allows me to search the Hindi Wikipedia Export.
 In the screenshot below you can see me searching for कंप्यूटर (Hindi for 'computer')

 ![](hindi.png)